Promises, Promises (Lynn Anderson album): Release and reception

 Before the album's release, the title track was released as a single in November 1967.
 The song became Anderson's highest-charting single up to that point when it climbed to number four on the Billboard Hot Country Singles chart.
 It spent a total of 18 weeks on the chart before reaching its peak position in February 1968.
 A month following the single's release, the album itself was issued on the Chart label in December 1967.
 It was offered as a vinyl LP, containing six songs on each side of the record.

 Promises, Promises became Anderson's second album to make the Billboard Top Country Albums survey.
 Spending 48 weeks on the list, it reached number one in May 1968.
-The record became one of two in her career to reach the country albums summit.
+The record became one of three in her career to reach the country albums summit.
 The second to reach number one was her 1970 release, Rose Garden.
 Following the album's release and chart debut, "No Another Time" was issued as its second single in March 1968.
 The song became her third to become a major hit and make the Billboard country songs top ten list, peaking at number eight that June.
 The album received mixed reception from music writers and publications.
 In January 1968, Billboard gave the project a favorable review, highlighting the tracks "I've Been Everywhere" and "Love of the Common People".
 "Miss Anderson's start continues in the ascendancy with this, her current hit as the title and 11 other good numbers," staff writers wrote.
-In later years, Allmusic gave the release only 2.5 out of 5 possible stars.